 - Liaison with the universities

-Interdisciplinary Careers Evening : As the OT Department cannot facilitate all requests for work experience, an opportunity to learn about the career is offered in the form of attendance at the Interdisciplinary Careers Evening which is held bi-annually at NRH, hosted by tutors and clinicians from a range of disciplines including Occupational Therapy, Physiotherapy and Speech & Language Therapy.
+Interdisciplinary Careers Evening : An opportunity to learn about a career in Occupational Therapy is offered in the form of attendance at the Interdisciplinary Careers Evening which is held bi-annually at the NRH, hosted by tutors and clinicians from a range of disciplines including Occupational Therapy, Physiotherapy and Speech & Language Therapy.

 Other Useful Links:-